innotrade/enapso-graphdb-admin/README.md

 ```

-## Drop SHACL in your GraphDB instance
+## Drop SHACL Shape in a GraphDB instance

-drop the shacl from GraphDB to remove the restrication on uploaded dta
+Drop a shacl Shape from GraphDB to remove all validations:

 ```javascript
 graphDBEndpoint
   .dropShaclGraph()